If you’ve spoken with an inbound agency, you’ve undoubtedly asked yourself the simple question, “Should I hire an agency or hire in-house?”

 I did not include the cost of software like Hubspot, SEMRush, or a social media management software because those will be needed regardless.

-These software programs are very essential to successful inbound marketing management.
+These software programs are essential to successful inbound marketing management.
 For every one you don’t have, you’re shooting yourself in the foot.

 Trust me.
 I did that once or twelve times.